-Quality and flavor
+1. Quality and Flavor

 I once knew a guy who mocked me for growing my own tomatoes.
 “You can get them at the store!” he told me.
 He was a city guy, just moved to the country.
 I assured him that homegrown tomatoes were much more flavorful.
 He didn’t buy it, and certainly wasn’t interested in starting his own vegetable garden, despite the fact that he was a landscaper.

 The same is true for other homegrown vegetables as well.
 Experiment with different varieties and you’ll be amazed at the depth of flavor.

-Here’s the deal.
 How many times a week do you hear that we should eat more vegetables?
 I can almost guarantee that if you’re growing a garden you will, indeed, eat more vegetables.

-Avoid chemicals on your food
+3. Avoid Chemicals on your Food

 Conventionally grown crops are sprayed with special chemicals to kill pests and disease or to fertilize plants.
 Surprise!
 So are many organic crops.

 True, a person can go overboard at the nursery.
 But the flip side of that is that a seed packet full of hundreds of lettuce seeds costs about as much as a single head of lettuce at the grocery store.

 In a world where so many of us (ahem) spend a good part of our day sitting behind a computer, a garden is a reason to spend some time outdoors, breathing fresh air.

 Walking out to your back (or front) yard to pick vegetables for dinner!
 There’s no fuel used for delivering veggies halfway across the country.
 There are no emissions.

 Produce that travels halfway across the country on a truck could take days to reach you.
 It’s still good, sure.
 But the nutritional value of that produce drops the longer it sits.

 How many of us have had to make a last minute run to the grocery store for a few missing ingredients to round out a recipe?
 Instead of making that mad dash, a flourishing vegetable garden allows you to plan dinner based on what’s ripe in your backyard “store.”

 If grocery stores are unable to open due to power outages, or labor strikes prevent deliveries, or any other number of scenarios happen, you’ll have continued access to fresh food during garden season.

 If you opt to grow food instead of a lawn, you’ll cut down on fumes and noise from weekly lawn mowing.
 And your efforts at growing food might inspire other people to make the attempt.

 It’s not unheard of for small vegetable gardens to morph into centers of productivity.
 An overabundance of vegetables means you can share your bounty.
 Fresh veggies for your friends and neighbors!
 Have even more?
 You can donate the surplus to the local food bank.

 Learning where our food originates.
 Understanding why bees are important, and thus taking action to prevent harming them.
 Witnessing composting in action to divert waste from the trash can.
 So many lessons!

 Growing your own food is just one more facet of living a more self-reliant lifestyle.
-If we’re going to own our lives and stop trusting corporations to provide what we need, growing a garden is a logical step to take.
+If we’re going to own our lives and stop trusting corporations to provide what we need, growing a vegetable garden is a logical step to take.
 Be sure to read this for more on gardening for self-reliance.
 (I love this book!)